 For Prospective Graduate Students

-Successful PhD applicants to the Emerging Minds Lab have (1) prior experience conducting experimental research with infants and/or young children in the field of cognitive development and (2) an interest in research topics that align with the lab’s research focus (e.g. curiosity, persistence, decision-making, social cognition, more below).
+Successful PhD applicants to the Emerging Minds Lab have (1) prior research experience with infants and/or young children in the field of cognitive development and (2) an interest in research topics that align with the lab’s research focus (e.g. curiosity, persistence, decision-making, social cognition, more below).

 If you have questions about applying to do graduate work in the lab, please direct them to Dr. Kelsey Lucca (klucca@asu.edu).
 Apply here!